-- Form a tripod base by placing your weight on the mid/back of your feet, and keep your toes down, particularly your big and baby toes.
+- Form a tripod base by placing your weight on the mid to back of your feet, and keep your toes down, particularly your big and baby toes.
 These parts of your feet should remain in contact with the floor for the duration of the exercise.
-You can pretend that you are suctioning or screwing your feet to the ground.
+Pretend that you are suctioning or screwing your feet to the ground.

 - Keep your elbows straight, arms rigid, and squeeze them into your sides.
-You can pretend that you are trying to crush something in your armpits.
+Pretend that you are trying to crush something in your armpits.

-- Before each rep, take a deep breath in through your nose (360 degrees of air around your spine), brace your core (pretend that you are about to be punched in the stomach), and actively tuck your rib cage down towards your hips (close the space in your midsection).
+- Before each rep, take a deep breath in through your nose (360 degrees of air around your spine), brace your core (360 degree brace), and tuck your ribs down towards your hips (close the space in your midsection).

 - Now hinge/push your hips backwards as far as you can.
 You can pretend that a rope is attached around your hips and is pulling them backwards, or that you are trying to push your glutes backwards into a wall that is behind you.

-- When you feel a mild stretch in your hamstrings, return to the starting position by driving through the mid/back of your feet, and squeezing your hamstrings and glutes.
+- When you feel a mild stretch in your hamstrings, return to the starting position by driving through the tripod base, and squeezing your hamstrings and glutes.
 With this, and any hinging movement, lower does not mean better.
 Lower down by hinging your hips back, not by rounding your back, dropping your chest down towards the floor, or squatting down.

 - You can exhale when you are returning to the starting position, or you can hold your breath for the duration of the rep, and can reset in between reps.